 Biography

-Introducing Samuel Berlad, a distinguished German-American bass-baritone whose musical journey traces from Germany to his current residence in Jerusalem, Israel.
+Introducing Samuel Berlad, a distinguished bass-baritone whose musical journey has taken him from Germany through a transformative decade in Israel to his current work in European opera houses.

 Rooted in tradition, Samuel's early exposure to synagogue singing, inspired by his grandfather – a revered Jewish cantor in Miami – kindled his passion for music.
 Continuing this legacy, he remains committed to his role as a cantor, honoring sacred melodies.